Can You Freeze Cream Cheese?

 It will make a great cheesecake but needs some thawing time

-Cream cheese is a handy and delectable item to have on hand, but it doesn't stay fresh in the fridge too long.
+Cream cheese is a tasty snack and useful recipe ingredient to have on hand, but it doesn't stay fresh in the refrigerator for too long.
 So whether you like to stock up or just want to keep one package over a period of months and use a little bit at a time, you might be wondering if you can freeze it.

 But that doesn't mean you can't take advantage of a sale.
 Unopened cream cheese can be safely stored in the fridge for a month past the sell-by date stamped on the box.
-Of course, you should always discard any cheese that has mold on it or an off smell or appearance.
+Of course, you should always discard any cheese that has mold on it or that smells or looks bad.
 Trust your senses and toss anything that's questionable.

 And while it probably goes without saying, you shouldn't waste freezer space freezing old cream cheese.
 It's not going to be any better than the day you put it in there.
 So if you have something that needs to be thrown out, go ahead and chuck it.
 No one likes to waste food, but risking your health by eating old cheese is not worth it.

 When you're ready to pull some cream cheese from the freezer, just shift it over to your fridge and allow it to thaw.
 Then use it as you normally would for cooking or baking.

 If you have limited freezer space, you might find freezing other cheeses to be more worthwhile.
 Hard and semi-hard cheeses, like cheddar, Parmesan, and mozzarella tend to freeze better than soft cheeses, like cream cheese.

 In fact, you probably won't notice any changes in taste or texture if you freeze a hard cheese.
 So go ahead and load up the next time you come across a good sale or coupon.